Model Structure

 Across all 10 farms in our pilot, these thresholds range from 59% to 68% of expected revenue, depending on cost-efficiency.

 Insurance only helps after a disaster.
-To prevent collapse in the first place, we built a system of non-interest, partially forgivable loans, which farmers can use to directly reduce their risk exposure.
+To prevent collapse in the first place, we established a system of reimbursable grants, enabling farmers to strengthen their resilience through verified, pre-approved investments.

 -